madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/set-default-at-risk-proof-settings.md

 ---
 title: Set Default At Risk Proof Settings
-description: Learn how to set the default settings for at risk proof notificiations as part of the proofing setups in [!DNL Adobe Workfront].
+description: Learn how to set the default settings for at risk proof notificiations as part of the proofing setups in Adobe Workfront.
+role: Admin
+level: Intermediate
+kt: 10234
 ---

 # Set default at risk proof settings